 The advice from our parents, grandparents, friends with kids, coworkers, and yes, even the sweet lady at the grocery store who so freely shared her go-to tips for taking on a newborn after noticing the baby bump.
 However, so often, this advice is geared toward the moms-to-be.

 But what about the dads?
-They’re new to this too!
-What do the dads need to know when bringing home a new baby?
+They’re new to this, too!
+What do the new dads need to know when bringing home a new baby?

-I turned to the experts — new dads — and asked a few of my dearest friends’ husbands about their experience in becoming a new dad.
+I turned to the experts—dads—and asked a few of my dearest friends’ husbands about their experience becoming new dads.
 Here’s what they had to say.

-Assemble the crib, set up a diaper station in your family room, have the bassinet in place with fresh sheets, and don’t forget to have the monitor positioned in the right spot — these are just a few of the many tasks on that pre-baby to-do list.
+Assemble the crib, set up a diaper station in your family room, put the bassinet in place with fresh sheets, and remember to position the monitor in the right spot—these are just a few of the many tasks on that pre-baby to-do list.

 One new dad’s best advice?
 “Get the to-do list done so that you’re ready to take care of both your new baby and your partner.”

-We know that not every baby comes on their due date, so it’s best to be as prepared as you can.
+We know that not every baby comes on their due date, so it’s best to be as prepared as possible.
 After all, once the baby is here, there’s no turning back for extra time!

 After childbirth, a new mom’s free time is non-existent.
-Be it because they’re recovering from delivery, nursing, pumping, or simply snuggling with the new baby, nearly every minute of their day is occupied.
-And while this can be overwhelming, one dad shared that his best piece of advice is to find one of the many ways to help that may not involve the baby directly.
+Be it because they’re recovering from birth, nursing, pumping, or simply snuggling with the new baby, nearly every minute of their day is occupied.
+While this can be overwhelming, one dad shared that his best piece of advice is to find one of the many ways to help that may not involve the baby directly.

 “It was hard to know how to help at first, especially when my wife was nursing, and the baby was so connected to her through that.
 I found that even doing simple things like getting her a snack and glass of water or emptying the dishwasher went a long way.”

 Exhausted.
-This word doesn’t even slightly do the description for a new parent’s lack of sleep justice.
-And while this feeling becomes part of your new normal, at least for a short while, you and your partner must get as much sleep as possible.
+This word doesn’t even slightly do the description of a new parent’s lack of sleep justice.
+While this feeling becomes part of your new normal, at least for a short while, you and your partner must get as much rest as possible.

 One new dad’s pro tip?
 Alternate sleep.
-That’s right, one night on baby duty and one night off baby duty.
+That’s right, one night on baby duty and one-night off baby duty.
 After all, there’s no use in having two exhausted parents.
 But if mom needs to breastfeed every night, get up with her.
-Change the diapers, burp the baby, do the other things so she can rest after the feeding.
+Change the diapers, burp the baby, and do the other things so she can rest after the feeding.
 She will be so grateful.

 Too often, we try to be strong and take on every last task or chore ourselves.
 However, one new dad said that when it comes to life with a newborn, don’t be too proud to accept the help.
 Instead, introduce this phrase into your vocabulary, “Thank you.”